 German universities invested some 14 billion euros in research and development in 2012.
 Since 2005, the German government has been promoting outstanding university programmes through its “Excellence Initiative”.
 This financial aid is helping to create even better work conditions for young researchers from Germany and from abroad.
 More than 4 billion euros have been granted since 2005 under the Excellence Initiative; currently, 39 universities are receiving funding.
-You’ll find a list of them on the Web site of the German Research Foundation.
-Find out more on German universities.
+You can find a list of them on the website of the German Research Foundation.
+Find out more about German universities.

 Renowned non-university research institutes

 Besides industry and universities, non-university research institutes in Germany also offer good work opportunities for top-level international researchers.
 These include institutes funded by the federal, state or local governments, as well as publicly funded private non-profit organisations.
 Examples of these are the Fraunhofer-Gesellschaft, the Max Planck Society, the Helmholtz Association and the Leibniz Association.
 With more than 60 research units, the Fraunhofer-Gesellschaft is the largest applied research organisation in Europe.

 These research bodies do top-level research in a multitude of different domains: the environmental and energy sector, biomedicine and the humanities, or as service providers for the public, political and industrial sectors.